Skip to content

 Protein: 3 g

-Udi's Gluten-Free Granola uses only certified gluten-free whole-grain oats and it is sweetened with only honey.
-It made our best healthy granola list due to it having just four ingredients—oats, honey, canola oil, and water.
+Udi's Gluten-Free Granola uses only certified gluten-free whole-grain oats and is sweetened with only honey.
+It made our best healthy granola list because it has just four ingredients: oats, honey, canola oil, and water.
 The result is a granola that is low in sugar and has no saturated fat or sodium.

 18 Best Grocery Snacks To Keep You Full & Energized